Badges

 Scores fluctuate.
 A user's Behavior score might dip to 45 for an hour, then recover to 72 as more events arrive.
 Without safeguards, badges would flicker on and off with every minor score change, creating noise and unreliable classifications.

-Dregs prevents this with configurable delays on both applying and removing badges:
+Dregs prevents flicker with configurable delays on both applying and removing badges:

-- Apply delay — how long the conditions must be continuously met before the badge is assigned.
-A 1-hour apply delay means the scores need to stay in the triggering range for a full hour before the badge appears.
+- Apply delay — how long the conditions must hold before the badge applies.
+A 1-hour apply delay means the scores must stay in the triggering range for a full hour before the badge appears.

-- Remove delay — how long the conditions must be continuously unmet before the badge is removed.
-A 24-hour remove delay means that even if scores briefly recover, the badge stays for at least a day.
+- Remove delay — how long the conditions must remain unmet before the badge disappears.
+A 24-hour remove delay keeps the badge for at least a day even if scores briefly recover.

 Hysteresis turns badges from volatile labels into stable, reliable classifications.
-Once a badge is applied, it means that the conditions were sustained, not momentary.
+An applied badge means the conditions were sustained, not momentary.

 Choose delays based on the badge's purpose.
-A "Bot" badge might have a short apply delay (bots are usually obvious quickly) but a long remove delay (once flagged, keep monitoring).
-A "Trusted" badge might have a longer apply delay (earn trust over time) but a shorter remove delay (revoke trust quickly if things change).
+A "Bot" badge might use a short apply delay (bots reveal themselves quickly) but a long remove delay (once flagged, keep monitoring).
+A "Trusted" badge might use a longer apply delay (earn trust over time) but a shorter remove delay (revoke trust quickly if things change).

 Badges and Alerts

-Badges and alerts are designed to work together.
-Alert rules can use badge presence or absence as trigger conditions.
-This creates a powerful layered system:
+Badges and alerts work together.
+Alert rules can use badge presence or absence as trigger conditions, creating a layered system:

 - Scores update continuously as events arrive